 In the future, federal, state or local governments could enact new or more stringent laws or issue new or more stringent regulations concerning environmental and worker health and safety matters, or effect a change in their enforcement of existing laws or regulations, that could effect our operations.
 Also, in the future, contamination may be found to exist at our facilities or off-site locations where we have sent wastes.
-Many of our properties have been the subject of Phase I or Phase II Environmental Site Assessments, but there can be no assurance that we will not discover previously unknown environmental non-compliance or contamination.
+Many of our properties have been the subject of Phase I or Phase II Environmental Site Assessments, but there can be no assurance that we will not discover previously unknown environmental noncompliance or contamination.
 We could be held liable for such newly-discovered non-compliance or contamination.
 It is possible that changes in environmental and worker health and safety requirements or liabilities from newly-discovered non-compliance or contamination could have a material adverse effect on our business, financial condition and results of operations.
+As of September 30, 2003, we had approximately 1,301 employees.
+Of these employees, 425 are salaried personnel and 876 are hourly personnel.
+Our employees perform the following functions: sales operations, parts operations, rental operations, technical service and office and administrative support.
+Collective bargaining agreements relating to three separate locations cover approximately 80 of our employees.
+We believe our relations with our employees are good and we have never experienced a work stoppage.